quanterall/lich/README.md

 # Why lich?

-Because it will bring new and refreshing concepts and will add safety and reliability to your code base.
+Because it will bring new and refreshing concepts that will add safety and reliability to your code base.

 # How does it work?